Learning how to make music is how you move forward with your creativity.

 Mixing is practically its own art form.
 It’s the part of the process that many producers are the most excited about.

+In our digital age, it’s critical to learn how to make music with an understanding of mixing.
 There’s a lot to learn.
-Becoming a great mixing engineer can take time.
+So remember, becoming a great mixing engineer can take time.

 A good mix makes a huge difference to your listeners.
 The polished, balanced sound of a pro recording is how your track can hold its own against other songs in your listeners’ libraries.